-Milk, cheese, butter, margarine, yogurt, fromage frais, cottage cheese, cream cheese, quark.
+Milk, cheese, yogurt, fromage frais, cottage cheese, cream cheese and quark

-- 1. Have some milk and dairy foods every day. - 2.
-Choose lower fat varieties where possible or have just a small amount of the higher fat varieties less often.
-Remember that some lower fat varieties can have higher amounts of sugar added so be careful when reading and comparing labels.
+- 1. Eat some milk and dairy foods every day. - 2.
+Choose lower fat varieties where possible or have just a small amount of the high fat varieties less often.

-- 1. Switch to lower fat milk. - 2.
-Compare labels on yogurts and choose the ones lower in saturated fat and sugars. - 3.
-Use lower fat yogurt or fromage frais instead of cream, soured cream or crème fraiche. - 4.
+- 1. Try switching to lower fat milk, such as 1% fat - 2.
+Compare labels on yogurts and choose the ones lower in saturated fat and sugars. - 3 Use lower fat varieties of yogurt or fromage frais instead of cream, soured cream or crème fraiche where possible. - 4.
 Keep an eye on how much cheese you eat most types of cheese are high in saturated fat and salt.